Table Of Contents

 - Takes a little longer to grind coffee beans.

-The Triple Tree Manual Coffee Grinder offers the compact and lightweight design of other models on our list, but can accommodate a larger amount of coffee bean.
+The Triple Tree Manual Coffee Grinder offers the compact and lightweight design of other models on our list, but can accommodate a larger amount of coffee beans thanks to the unique hopper design it follows.
 Grinding is quite quick and easy thanks to the lengthened stainless-steel handle, which helps keep the grinding process smooth.

 It features ceramic burrs which specifically don’t generate excess heat while grinding – this can help create better-tasting coffee.
 It also offers several speeds for grinding which allows you to choose how coarse or fine you want your blend to be.